 The Wisconsin Academy is a place for people to connect with experts and learn from each other.
 We believe that ideas move the world forward.
 Academy Courses Instructors play an important role in helping us fulfill our mission to create a better world by connecting Wisconsin people and ideas.

-Academy Courses offer instruction in the visual and written arts, through a supportive and engaging learning environment.
+Academy Courses offer instruction through a supportive and engaging learning environment.
 These courses are taught by experienced teachers who are actively working in their field and whose work has been acknowledged and recognized (publication, exhibition, awards, etc.).
 Courses are non-credit and coursework is not graded.